andrehrferreira/dek-CLI/README.md

 * Create a base project
 * Has an optional base skeleton to facilitate the development (https://github.com/dekproject/boostrap)
-* Installs development components (cross-env, mocha, nodemon, babel-cli, etc)
+* Installs development components (cross-env, mocha, nodemon, babel, etc)
-* Configure Webpack and Babel for ES6 (Client and Server)
+* Configure Webpack and Babel for ES6 (client and server)
-* It has plugins for basic services (MongoDB, Redis, Authentication, etc)
+* It has plugins for basic services (mongoDB, redis, authentication, etc)
 * Set up production and development environment for Angular, React and Vue.js
 * Generates configuration file for Docker and Docker-compose
 * Be happy =)